themejuice/tj/README.md

 # Theme Juice
 Command line interface to scaffold out a new WordPress development environment and countless sites.
-Everybody loves one command setups, and `tj` even does deployments.
+Everybody loves one command setups, and `tj` even does one command deployments too.

 ## Installation
 * First, install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) for local development.